 Here you’ll find real examples of how I use social media influencer analytics and media research to make informed, data-driven content, marketing and media relation’s programs.
-This type of social data is good for all forms of PR measurement and overall campaign programming.
+This type of social data is good for measuring earned media and overall campaign programming.

 August 8, 2018: Content Collaboration Audience: An audience analysis of the media, influencers, analysts, and customers that are talking about the content collaboration platforms like Box, DropBox, OneDrive, Google Drive, Citrix Sharefile, and Syncplicity.